yzh119/relax-sparse/docs/langref/shapes.md

 expr   ::= let x : type = expr; expr
          | ...

+env    ::= [x |-> expr, ...]

 desugar : (env, stype) |-> (type, expr)
 ```
-where `env` tracks the bound expr variables and their types.
-Bindings are
+Here `env` tracks substitutions for expr variables appearing in types.

-entered both for the 'normal' expr binders as well as the 'implied' binders
-from stypes.
+Function definitions are split into an inlinable shape-check wrapper and
+a private implementation.
+(Primitives have no implementation.)

 Eg:
 ```